vict0rsch/ntfy-wrapper/README.md

 * `typer` for a powerful and beautiful CLI
 * `xkcdpass` to generate secure but human-friendly topics[^1]

+## Why?

+Imagine you execute jobs on a shared cluster.
+They are in a queue.
+You get notified when they start.
+You get notified if there's an error.
+You get notified with the final performance of your model and if you click on the notification, you have access to the online logs from wandb or comet.ml.

+That's just one scenario inspired from my work in AI, but really you can use it in any context!

 ## Getting Started

 ```python